 dots background

-One of our most requested value-add services is heat treat.
+Have you dealt with shattered tools, bent frames, or warped aluminum equipment?
+One of our most requested value-added services is heat-treating aluminum castings, strengthening the metal and preventing equipment failure.
 When aluminum castings are heat treated, they are no longer susceptible to instability and low strength.
-Without this process, certain alloys can take up to 55 years for the castings’ properties and dimensions to stabilize.
+Certain alloys can take up to 55 years without this process to stabilize castings’ properties and dimensions.

 Heat Treat Department